lbugnion/ms-glossary/synopsis/tls-ssl.md

-# Synopsis: TLS / SSL
+# Azure Words of the Day Synopsis: TLS / SSL

 ## Submitted by